Common cold T cells may offer protection against COVID: UK study | Health

 - United Kingdom

-People with higher levels of T cells from common cold coronaviruses are less likely to become infected with SARS-CoV-2, the strain which causes COVID-19, according to a new UK study led by Indian-origin researchers on Monday.
+People with higher levels of T cells from common cold coronaviruses are less likely to become infected with COVID-19, offering a possible blueprint for a second-generation of vaccines against future variants, a UK research team made up of an Indian-origin scientist said on Monday.

 The study, published in the journal ‘Nature Communications’ and led by Imperial College London researchers, claims to provide the first evidence of a protective role for T cells.

-While previous studies have shown that T cells induced by other coronaviruses can recognize SARS-CoV-2, the new study examines how the presence of these T cells at the time of SARS-CoV-2 exposure influences infection.
+While previous studies have shown that T cells induced by other coronaviruses can recognise SARS-CoV-2, the strain which causes COVID-19, the new study examines how the presence of these T cells at the time of SARS-CoV-2 exposure influences infection.

 The researchers believe their findings provide a blueprint for a second-generation, universal vaccine that could prevent infection from current and future SARS-CoV-2 variants, including Omicron.